-The good news?
-You can rescue them.
-In fact, with the right system, those scraps can become a finished, proud-to-share song in record time.
+The good news is you can rescue them.
+With the right system, those scraps can become a finished, proud-to-share song in record time.

 1. The "Finish Ugly" Rule